ivan-borovets/fastapi-clean-example/README.md

       For components: anemic means no behavior within, rich — the contrary.
 - Domain services originally represent operations that don't naturally belong to a specific entity or value object.
   But in projects with anemic entities, they can also contain logic that would otherwise be in those entities.
-- In the early stages of development when the domain model is not yet clearly defined, I'd recommend keeping entities flat and anemic, even though the latter weakens encapsulation.
+- In early stages of development when the domain model is not yet clearly defined, I'd recommend keeping entities flat and anemic, even though the latter weakens encapsulation.
-  Once the core logic is well established, some entities can, as aggregate roots, become non-flat and rich.
+  Once core logic is well established, some entities can, as aggregate roots, become non-flat and rich.
   This best enforces invariants but can be tricky to design once and for all.
 - Prefer rich value objects early, freeing entities and services from an excessive burden of local rules.
 - Consider domain layer the most important, stable, and independent part of a system.

 ![#red](https://placehold.co/15x15/red/red.svg) **Application Layer**

-- This layer implements the application-specific business logic by realizing steps of business-defined _**use cases**_.
+- This layer implements application-specific business logic by realizing steps of business-defined _**use cases**_.
 - Its main components are **interactors** — each handles a single business operation matching a step within a use case.
 - An interactor **orchestrates** domain logic and external calls needed to perform the operation.
 - Interactors are stateless, isolated, and do not call each other.
 Each is invoked independently — typically by external